Formation of multiple flocks in a simple nonlocal aggregation model: Preliminaries on shape of minimizers

 \subsection{Minimizers have compact support}

-We adapt Lemma 4.2 in \cite{Burchard_Choksi_Topaloglu_2018} to the case where the kernel $K$ is allowed to take the value $+\infty.$ This Lemma is used to prove that minimizing densities have compact support.
-It also plays a key role in showing that points in the support of a minimizing density cannot be within certain range of distances from one another.
+To prove that minimizing densities have compact support, we will make use of the following Euler-Lagrange conditions.
+These minimality conditions will also play a key role in showing that points in the support of a minimizing density cannot be within certain range of distances from one another.

 \begin{lem} Let $\rho \in \mcA_m$ be a local minimizer of the energy $\mcE,$ in the $L^1$ topology.
 Then there is a $\lambda < 0$ such that for almost every $x$ we have

 \end{lem}

 \begin{proof} The proof follows the same method as in \cite{Burchard_Choksi_Topaloglu_2018}, with some modifications to account for the kernel $K$ taking the value $+\infty$.
 Let $S_0=\{\rho=0\}$, and $S_1=\{\rho=1\}$.
 We want to construct a perturbation of $\rho,$ by adding to $\rho$ on $S_0,$ and subtracting on $S_1.$ Fix any nonnegative, bounded, compactly supported $\varphi$ and $\psi \in L^1(\mathbb{R}^d)$ with $||\varphi||_{L^1(\mathbb{R}^d)}=||\psi||_{L^1(\mathbb{R}^d)=1}$, and $\varphi=0$ a.e. in $S_1$ and $\psi=0$ a.e. in $S_0$.
 Note that $\mcE[\psi,\rho]<\infty,$ since $\psi=0$ almost everywhere in $S_0,$ and $\mcE[\rho]<\infty.$ For now assume that $\mcE[\varphi,\rho]<\infty$.
 Let $\epsilon>0$ and define